-Even if you’ve never built a website before, WordPress has hundreds of customizable themes and plugins that can be managed from the user’s control panel, making it easy for anybody to add content and manage the look and operation of a website.
+Even if you have never built a website before, WordPress has hundreds of customizable themes and plugins that can be managed from the user's control panel, making it easy for anybody to add content and manage the look and operation of a website.

 Except for third-party themes and add-ons, the whole WordPress package is free and can be downloaded straight from WordPress.org, or you can easily install it with the help of various hosting providers.

 WordPress can be modified to fit the demands of any website, from a small personal blog to a multinational corporation.

 There are many methods to customize WordPress, and even non-technical users can also customize WordPress.
 Sharing a web hosting account is a popular option for those with little or no web development experience.

 Still, this type of account will allow site owners to customize many WordPress features from the central control panel and add a wide range of free and paid plugins and widgets for more functionality.

 When it comes to performance and look, however, shared hosting owners are limited in what they can do to their site and how they can get help from the host’s support team.